About counselling

 • Finding yourself stuck in the same kind of relationships or repeatedly experiencing the same struggles in life, feeling the same emotional pain time and time again, yet not quite knowing how to change and move on from this unhappiness, or why this keeps happening to you.

-Everyone in the world owns their individual life experience, so rather than offering advice like friends and family, counselling and psychotherapy supports the client to enrich their self-understanding by connecting and making sense of their present experiences with the personal events that have occurred throughout their lifespan.
-This insight can then provide the client with the opportunity to reflect on their way of being in the world and to explore different options thereby opening up the possibility of leading a more meaningful and fulfilling life.
+Everyone in the world owns their individual life experience, so rather than offering advice like friends and family, counselling and psychotherapy supports you to enrichen your self-insight by connecting and making sense of your present experiences with the personal events that have occurred throughout your lifespan.